 Project 7 Hungary/Romania Capacity bundling project (SSE) Description of the project The aim of the project is to implement Capacity bundling according to the FGSZ-Transgaz MoU on Cooperation.

 Significant achievements and state of play The HU/RO interconnector went operational in Autumn 2010.
 The project was eligible for EEPR funding.
 It serves the purposes of both market facilitation and security of supply.
 FGSZ and Transgaz signed an MoU in July 2012 in order to cooperate on 3 rd Energy Package issues, establishing joint working groups for: - Capacity bundling (pilot project #1) - Alignment of network usage dimensions (pilot project #2) - Operational balancing - Commercial balancing (pilot project #3) - Bidirectional interconnection A NRAs-TSOs Core Group meeting took place in Bucharest in February 2013, in order to identify challenges and tasks.
-At the end of Q1 2013, the project was ready to go live by April 2013.
-The first monthly capacity auction could take place in June.
-Secondary capacity market, nominations and other comfort services might follow in Q1 2014.
+Regional Booking Platform primarily and administrative function were finalised and simplification in licensing processes has been identified.
+At the end of Q2 2013, the project was on time, ready to go live, and partners hope that the platform goes live in September 2013.
+Monthly auctions will come first, whereas secondary capacity market, nominations and other comfort services might follow in Q1 2014.
+The capacity from other EU and non-EU IPs might be allocated as well on the platform.
 Obstacles or delays in the implementation Not reported.
 Potential divergences with the related FG-NC Not reported.
 Actions to overcome obstacles or delays, and potential divergences with the related FG-NC Not reported.
 Comments

-Project 8 Day-ahead bundled product at Cieszyn IP (SSE) Description of the project Since 2012 a daily product is offered at the Cieszyn IP between the Czech Republic and Poland.
+Project 8 Day-ahead bundled product at Cieszyn IP (SSE) Description of the project Since October 2012 a daily product is offered at the Cieszyn IP between the Czech Republic and Poland.
 The capacity was previously offered on an interruptible basis.
 The conversion of the interruptible capacity into firm capacity became possible due to the capability on the part of the Czech operator to periodically maintain higher pressure levels.
 The amount of the firm day-ahead capacity for the next day is set in a dynamic way based on the flow conditions in both transmission systems, monitored by Net4Gas and Gaz-System SA mutually.
 Capacity available for the next day is published on the TSOs websites.
 The new pilot project shall introduce the possibility to bundle day-ahead capacity products at Cieszyn IP.
-Significant achievements and state of play Concept for the realization of the day-ahead bundled product is expected to be agreed between the TSOs.
+At present, for the Day-Ahead Firm Capacity (DAFC) Net4gas is envisaging a two-step procedure: (i) capacity allocation, (ii) nomination and matching.
+For Gaz-System, following the introduction of the new Grid Code from 1 January 2013, the procedure is combined and there is a one-step procedure for capacity allocation and nomination/matching.
+The pilot project will in a first phase concentrate on: (i) comparison of DAFC allocation procedures of both TSOs, (ii) analysis which method allow most efficient usage of additional technical capacity, (iii) assumptions for common harmonised procedure.
+Based on the result of the analysis, a decision will be made by the involved TSOs on further steps.
+Significant achievements and state of play Concept for the realisation of the day-ahead bundled product is expected to be agreed between the TSOs.
 The project development will be monitored.
-Obstacles or delays in the implementation Not reported Potential divergences with the related FG-NC Not reported Actions to overcome obstacles or delays, and potential divergences with the related FG-NC Comments None
+Obstacles or delays in the implementation Not reported Potential divergences with the related FG-NC Not reported Actions to overcome obstacles or delays, and potential divergences with the related FG-NC None Comments